-II Corinthians 6:14-16 contains a warning that good and evil do not mix, so as Christians, we must be careful to avoid having anything to do with what is wrong.
-Highlighting Proverbs 8:13, David Grabbe reveals that the fear of God plays a significant role in ridding evil from our lives.
+Good and evil do not mix; we cannot associate with what is wrong.
+The proper fear of God plays a significant role in ridding evil from our lives.

-God's children may look no different on the outside than others do, but God has given them something inside, something spiritual, that makes them different from others and special to Him.
-John Ritenbaugh explains that this specialness obligates us to be faithful.
+God's children look no different on the outside, but God has given them something inside, something spiritual, that makes them special to Him.

 Anger is often thought to be a negative emotion, but the Bible shows that anger can be used for good purposes.
 We can use godly anger to flush sin out!

 John Ritenbaugh points out that when people do not have the fear of God, they drift away from Him.
 At the first Pentecost, only a fraction of Christ's total audience (about 120) were left, those who feared God, trembled at His word, and were really committ. . .

 The Kingdom of God is our goal, and our vision of what it means gives us compelling motivation to overcome, grow, and bear fruit in preparation for eternal life.